Cliftan/Mountain-Madness-2023/README.md

 # Mountain-Madness-2023
 ### Project Description:
 This repository features a web application called Slangtionary.
-The goal of this application is to define slang words requested by the user.
+The goal of this application is to define slang words requested by the user and return them family-friendly.
 To achieve this, we used HTML for the frontend formatting, Urban Dictionary's API to define different slang terms, and Flask for the backend.

 ### How to Run:
 **1. Install libraries:**